 Humans deliberately make and remake their social networks all the time.
-The primary example of this is homophily, the conscious or unconscious tendency to associate with people who resemble us . . . the truth is that we seek out people who share our interests, histories, and dreams.
-Birds of a feather flock together.39
+The primary example of this is homophily, the conscious or unconscious tendency to associate with people who resemble us . . . the truth is that we seek out people who

-36 Martin Seligman, Flourish (Simon & Schuster, 2011).
+Martin Seligman, Flourish (Simon & Schuster, 2011).